 Sending invoices to clients who have used your blog as a means of advertising their product is important, both to ensure that you get paid, and to allow you to keep a record of payments made.
 Software you can find on freshbooks.com will allow you to send out personalised and professional looking invoices.
 This can also allow for automation for those clients who have regular postings on your blog.

 It isn’t just clients who you may need to invoice.
 As your blog grows in readership, it can become a good platform for other writers to use to broaden their own readership.
 Allowing lesser known writers to pay to write a guest article on your website can be a great way to network and gain extra content, while making some money.
-Again, you will need to be able to invoice the writer, to ensure that both sides of the agreement have been met.
+Again, you will need to be able to invoice the writer, to ensure that both sides of the agreement have been met, you can see the most popular free invoice templates by clicking on the hyperlink.

 Once you have collected the money from any services you have provided on your blog, you should keep this information secure, so that you can assess your income correctly.
 This can help you when it comes to sending a tax return, to ensure you don’t pay too much or too little tax.
 Properly accounting for your money can also help you see what is generating the most income, and where you may need to make improvements.